 Nathalie McGloin – started racing in the Porsche Club championship in 2015.
 Her car is a Porsche Cayman.
 She did a second full season of the PCC in 2016, with a best finish of fifth, at Brands Hatch.
+She was twelfth in the 2017 Class 1 championship, as she only did a part-season.
 Nathalie is the only female racing driver in the UK who uses a wheelchair, as a result of spinal injuries.
 Her Porsche has hand controls.

 Charlotte Osborn (Gilbert) – raced in British GTs in 2001 in a Promotasport Marcos Mantis, after some races in Marcos one-make series.
 Her co-driver was Andrew Davies.
 Their finishing record was patchy to begin with, but they managed a twelfth place at Croft as their best finish.
 Their reliability improved towards the end of the year.
 Since then, she has occasionally taken part in Britcar, in a Marcos Mantis Cup or GT4, as part of Topcats Racing, a team she runs with Warren Gilbert.